psychopy/themes/Themes/Psychopy/README.md

 ## Minimal
 Similar to the Psychopy theme, but with fewer colours.
 This sacrifices the information given by the default theme's colours for a less busy look.
 ## Classic
-This theme is designed to look like pre-2020 Psychopy, using the "classic" icon set and, in the light theme, the same colours in Coder view as before the 2020 update.
+These themes are designed to look like pre-2020 Psychopy, using the "classic" icon set and, in the light theme, the same colours in Coder view as before the 2020 update.

+## Hi-Vis

+These themes are designed to match the Windows High Contrast setting, which makes colours easier to distinguish and does away with similar colours.